trumpetcoder/Den-Brew-App/README.md

 Stretch: Break out routes and organize better
 	Use Ajax to dynamically present material
-	Get search bars to be functional
+	Get search bar to be functional
 	Better styling
 	Add Footer